Antsthebul/rtagg/README.md

 - JSON

 #### Purpose
-Inspired by Terraform, rtgen is a CLI tool to easily aggregate various files to create a single file.
-Rather than having an extremely verbose file, due to repeating object definitions, you can create a template, and "compile" to a single file, aggregating small, modularized files.
+Inspired by Terraform, rtgen is a CLI tool to easily aggregate various files homogenous file types to create a single file.
+Rather than having an extremely verbose file, due to repeating object definitions, you can create a template, and "compile" to a single file, aggregating small, modularized files, to help make your codebase much more maintainable.

 ### Usage
  Follow these steps or run the example